 Once you have your handy-dandy grocery list ready, hop on over to the store and pick up your essentials.
 If you don’t have enough food storage containers for your meals, now’s the time to pick up some of those too.

-If you’re not a fan of washing and chopping produce, then consider buying them already pre-washed and pre-chopped, or even frozen.
-You can make your meal prep even easier if you don’t mind spending a couple of extra dollars.
+However, if you’re not a fan of washing and chopping produce, consider buying them already pre-washed and pre-chopped, or even frozen.
+You can make your meal prep even easier if you don’t mind spending a few extra dollars.

-Since you’ve already chosen your recipes and have your groceries, let’s get started on prepping some of the ingredients.
+Since you’ve already chosen your recipes and have your groceries, let’s start prepping some ingredients.

 At this point, depending on time, I’ll either prep the ingredients, or pre-cook the entire recipe.
 Sometimes just washing and chopping produce and putting it in containers is a huge time-saver for weeknights.
-Or, you can go through and make a whole meal, and divide it up into portions and refrigerate or freeze.
+Or, you can go through and make a whole meal, divide it into portions, refrigerate or freeze.
 It’s really up to you, because the more you do now, the less you’ll have to do when you’re hungry.

 There is one meal that is easiest to plan and prepare in advance.
 It’s one that’s also often the most difficult to eat at home if you’re busy.